mongodb/docs/source/includes/admonition-config-db-is-internal.rst

-.. admonition:: Internal MongoDB Metadata
+.. tip:: Internal MongoDB Metadata

    The :data:`config` database is internal: applications and administrators should not modify or depend upon its content in the